-One of life’s little luxuries, underfloor heating can be a welcome perk in the winter for your bathroom, kitchen, or even the conservatory.
+One of life’s little luxuries is underfloor heating, and it can be a welcome perk in the winter for your bathroom, kitchen, or even the conservatory.
 Underfloor heating offers many benefits, including removing the necessity for radiators that can so often spoil the look of a room and take up space that could be put to much better use.
 It’s also an efficient way to warm a room and can give a much more pleasant and even heat compared to radiators or fireplaces.
 Since the heat emits gently, there are no cold spots and very little heat is wasted.

 There are a couple of different types of underfloor heating: